-A Trip to Spain: About the Country
+A Trip to Spain: An Amazing Country

 Its architecture reflects a host of influences, including distinctive Roman, Moorish, native Spanish, and other European elements from its ancient past.

 When is the Best Time to Take a Trip to Spain?

 Blessed with one of the best climates on the European continent, spring, fall and early summer are the most pleasant times to visit Spain.

 In contrast, summers (June, July, and August) can be quite hot, especially in the southern part of the country; the northern and coastal areas tend to be milder.

 Spanish (Castillian) is the predominant language of Spain.
 That is to say, it is spoken by 99% of Spaniards as either a first or second language.

 There are a number of other regional languages, of which Catalan is the most common.
 Catalan is spoken by about 19% of Spaniards.